-7. What are the Dos and Don’ts related to cheques
+6. What are the Dos and Don’ts related to cheques?

 Contact your bank immediately and request for a certified image from LankaClear

-9. Is a certified image of a cheque accepted in a Court of Law?
+8. Is a certified image of a cheque accepted -under court of law?

 A cheque can be returned due to multiple reasons.
-Below are the urn codes and the corresponding reasons.
+Below are the return codes and the corresponding reasons.

 Write the full name of the payee as per payee's bank records on the 'Pay' line.
 Cross out the 'Bearer' word on the cheque and double cross on the top left corner of the cheque if it has to be paid only to the said payee.

-13. Can I present a torn or damaged Cheque Return Notification (CRN)?
+12. Can I present a torn or damaged CRN?